-It is hard to believe I am in my last quarter of nursing school before I graduate in March.
-This quarter my clinical site is the Intensive Care Unit (ICU) at University Hospital.
-I truly thank God that everything I learned the past 4 years is finally coming together!
-I am receiving a good review of anatomy and physiology as I spend many long exhausting hours making my care plans for these complex patients.
-I go to bed at 1 a.m. after finishing the care plan and arise at 5 a.m. in order to get to ICU ready to hear the report at 7 a.m.
+By God’s grace, I have begun my final quarter of nursing school before I graduate in March.
+During my clinical rotation in the Intensive Care Unit (ICU) at University Hospital, I finally feel like the past four years are coming together.
+While spending hours making my care plans for these complex patients, I have also reviewed anatomy and physiology.
+Last night I went to bed at 1 a.m. after finishing the care plan and arose at 5 a.m. to get to ICU ready to hear the report at 7 a.m.

-I have a very nice instructor, Miss B. She corrected me last week after I gave a medicine Intravenous (IV) push without her or my preceptor being present.
-Earlier in the quarter, she told me to work as independently as possible, but I guess that does not apply to IV meds yet!
+My kind instructor, Miss B, corrected me last week after I gave a medicine Intravenous (IV) push without her or my preceptor being present.
+Earlier in the quarter, she told me to work as independently as possible, but I guess that does not apply when giving IV meds.
 Thankfully, no harm came to the patient.

-At the third week, I became filled with anxiety that I would not make it through the quarter because it was so difficult.
-I pleaded with the brethren to pray for me and claimed Isaiah 40:29.
+At the third week, I became filled with anxiety that I would not make it through the quarter because of the challenging course.
+I asked the brethren to pray for me and claimed Isaiah 40:29.

-He giveth power to the faint; and to those who have no might He increaseth strength.
-(KJV)
+He gives power to the weak, and to those who have no might He increases strength.
+(NKJV)

 The Lord gave me victory and lifted the horrible depression and sense of defeat.
 From then on the quarter was fine.

 Nurses no longer wear caps in the clinical setting.
-It was optional to wear mine in the hospital where I first worked after graduating.
-I wore it very proudly at first, but as I bent over a patient to do his dressing change, it fell into the middle of my sterile field and I had to start over.
+The first hospital where I worked after graduating gave us the option of wearing it.
+I wore it proudly at first, but as I bent over a patient to do his dressing change, my cap fell into the middle of my sterile field and I had to start over.
 I also knocked it off sometimes on the over-bed trapeze bar.
 There was no good way to clean it since it was made of stiff cardboard-like material.